orefalo/g2/README.md

 So what commands can get you into **merge mode**?
 Well the ones that merge contents: `sync`, `pull`, `rebase`, `merge` and `cherry-pick` to name just a few.
 Merging with git is a revolution compared to other source control systems, most of the time it happens auto-magically.
 But in a few instances, you will need to resolve **conflicts** manually.

-When this happens, g2 will stop to command flow: I want to enphasize what that means.
+When this happens, g2 will stop the command flow.
+Let me enphasize what that means:

 * If you are merging, a conflicts will stop before the final commit.
-* If you are rebasing, a conflicts will on the current replay step.
+* If you are rebasing or syncing, a conflicts will stop on the current replay step.

-You may resolve conflicts by issueing a `g mt` (mt=mergetool) that will open your favorite visual mergetool and let you resolve each conflicting file manually.
+You may resolve conflicts by issueing a `g mt` (mt=mergetool).
+The default visual mergetool will show up and let you resolve each conflicting file manually.
+Typically, you will see your file on one side, the file you are merging with on the other and the common ancestor.
+The common ancestor is here to quickly pick what happened to the file: you can quickly pick additions and removals.

-But that's not over: once completed, you will need to resume the merge/rebase process manually.
+Once conflict resolution is completed, the merge process needs to be resumed manually.
-Now, If you are a git expert, you know that there are actually 3 commands to resume form the 2 scenarios above.
-This is SO lame!
+Now, If you are a git expert, you know that there are actually 3 commands to resume form the 2 scenarios above. git makes it so confusing, doesn't it?

-With **g2** we simplified it, no matter what flow you are in, manually resolving conflicts is resumes with a unique command: `g continue`, that's it!
+With **g2** we simplified the process: no matter what flow you are in, there is only one command to resume: `g continue`.
+That's it!

-Finally I should probably mention `g abort` that cancels an ongoing merge/rebase and reverts back to state prior to triggering the merge.
+Finally I should probably mention `g abort` that cancels an ongoing merge/rebase and reverts back to the state prior to the merge attempt.

 ##Tracking